Homepage

 In the style of La Tour d'Argent's famed "Canard au sang".

-It is briskly roasted to the point "golden skin, rare meat".
+The duck is roasted for 20 minutes in a very hot oven.
+To the point "golden skin, very rare meat".
 Then the duck is brought to the dining room and finished in front of your eyes by the great "duck master", le canardier !...
 Breasts and legs are smartly cut off with a sharp knife and the breasts are nicely sliced.
-The juice of the cutting matt is placed on a heated silver dish where the roasting gravy and a dram of Madeira and Brandy are already gently boiling.
+The juice of the cutting mat is placed on a heated silver dish where the roasting gravy and a dram of Madeira and Brandy are already gently boiling.
 The next part if you want to reproduce at home will require some imagination.
-The carcasse, is placed in an old silver "duck press" (Where do you buy a "duck press" ? nowhere, it was built for them).
-It is strongly pressed and strained and all the juices and blood are collected to join the Madeira and Brandy mixture.
-They receive a complementary seasonning (there is a drop of lemon juice).
-The sauce is heated and poured very hot over the breast slices to quit the too rare aspect.
-Legs go back to kitchen for a additional roasting and are served after you savoured your canard au sang numéroté.
+The carcass, is placed in an old silver "duck press" (Where do you buy a "duck press" ?
+I do not know, it was built for them).
+It is strongly pressed and strained and all the juice and blood is collected to join the Madeira and Brandy mixture.
+The sauce receives a complementary seasoning of salt pepper and secret spices.
+There is also a drop of lemon juice.
+The sauce is heated and poured very hot over the breast slices.
+This quits the too rare aspect.
+The legs go back to the kitchen for an additional roasting and are served after you enjoyed your canard au sang numéroté.
+The restaurant "La Couronne" in Rouen claims to be the oldest of France and still serves canard au sang, finished in front of your eyes with the silver press.
+The restaurant Le Lion d'Or, in Arcins, near Margaux, (another place I really love), does it sometimes also.
+The generic name of this recipe is "caneton à la rouennaise" (from the city of Rouen in Normandy).
+And as you may know, Normandy has a great tradition of the duck hunting.
+Hunters in general do not have a silver press, but if you follow the same process, and simply cut and crush the carcass with a heavy knife on a grooved cutting mat, you'll get a lot of juice and blood to strain and use for your sauce.
+The good candidate duck for this exercise is a young mallard shot in the summer and prepared the same day or the next.
+Personally, I am not using Madeira but I deglaze with the good red wine that will accompany our dinner.
+I season with salt, ground pepper and thyme with a knife point of mustard, a drop of lemon, armagnac or calvados and Jerez vinegar.

 Statue of the Aubrac beef in Laguiole - Aveyron -